punk-security/dnsReaper/README.md

 DNS Reaper is yet another sub-domain takeover tool, but with an emphasis on accuracy, speed and the number of signatures in our arsenal!

+We can scan around 50 subdomains per second, testing each one with over 50 takeover signatures.
+This means most organisations can scan their entire DNS estate in less than 10 seconds.

 ### You can use DNS Reaper as an attacker or bug hunter!

  You can run it by providing a list of domains in a file, or a single domain on the command line.
 DNS Reaper will then scan the domains with all of its signatures, producing a CSV file.